-Board of Directors Silver State Energy Association Las Vegas, Nevada
+To the Board of Directors of Silver State Energy Association

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Silver State Energy Association ("SSEA" or the "Organization"), which comprise the statement of financial position as of June 30, 2021 and 2020, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements, and have issued our report thereon dated June 20, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the Silver State Energy Association (the SSEA), which comprise the SSEA's statement of financial position as of June 30, 2022, and the related statements of changes in financial position and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated March 22, 2023.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered SSEA internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Organization's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Organization's internal control.
+In planning and performing our audit of the financial statements, we considered the SSEA's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the SSEA's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the SSEA's internal control.